andygock/jsi-client/README.md

 	jsi.py -z --aria2 5 7 > aria2-script

-And then view and run the aria2-script commands:
+And then view and run the aria2-script commands (for Linux and Mac):

 	cat aria2-script
 	sh aria2-script

+For Windows users, you may want to create a batch file instead:

+	jsi.py -z --aria2 5 7 > aria2-script.bat

+Now check the contents, and run it:

+	type aria2-script.bat
+	aria2-script.bat

 Change maximum ratio of torrent #13 to 2.5: